dnce17/HHA504_assignment_ai/README.md

 IPython.display.Image(image_file_url, width=450)
 ```
-It was through ChatGPT that I discovered that I needed to create a bucket inside Google Cloud Storage and upload my files there to access from the notebook, which proved successful in getting GCP's speech-to-text and object detection to work.
+It was through ChatGPT that I discovered that I needed to create a bucket inside Google Cloud Storage and upload my files there to later access from the notebook, which proved successful in getting GCP's speech-to-text and object detection to work.

 ### Azure's Computer Vision
 I looked through Azure's preconfigured notebook samples to see if they had code related to object detection in some way.
-However, image classification was the closest related function I found.
-But, even within the realm of image classification, the samples seem to emphasize providing data to train models rather than executing specific tasks, such as classification itself.
+However, image classification was the closest function I found.
+But even within the realm of image classification, the samples seem to emphasize providing data to train models rather than executing specific tasks, like classification itself.
 As such, I used ChatGPT to aid in creating the code for object detection in the notebook, which provided successful.

 ## Credits
 1. ChatGPT